LePhenix47/HRnet-Data-Table_npm-package/README.md

 ```

 In this example, the `data` prop contains the data that will be displayed in the table.

-**The heads of the table will be automatically generated based on the property names of the data prop**.
+ℹ **The heads of the table will be automatically generated based on the property names of the data prop**.

+⚠ The naming convention of the data properties **must** be set in `camelCase` ⚠

 By default, DataTable is set to not have scrolling enabled.
 To enable scrolling, you can pass the `scrollable` prop with a value of `true`.
 If you enable scrolling, you must also set a height in pixels using the `height` prop.